b3-exmo/b3-exmo.github.io/docs/LGBT/LGBTQ.md

 &mdash; *[Chapter 16: Revelation and the Living Prophet](https://www.churchofjesuschrist.org/study/manual/teachings-joseph-smith/chapter-16?lang=eng&id=p48#p48)*; Teachings of Presidents of the Church: ==Joseph Smith==.
 Cites _History of the Church,_ 5:256–57; from a discourse given by Joseph Smith on Jan.
 22, 1843, in Nauvoo, Illinois; reported by Wilford Woodruff.
 Also mentioned in [chapter 6](https://www.churchofjesuschrist.org/study/manual/teachings-joseph-smith/chapter-6?lang=eng&id=p14#p14).

 This is also described in *[Re-examining Lot](https://rsc.byu.edu/vol-14-no-1-2013/reexamining-lot#_noteref-51)*, an article in BYU's *Religious Educator Vol. 14 No. 1 · 2013*.

+Before we "um, actually" this teaching, if we are going to equivocate "rejecting the prophets" with "being gay," I'm going to require an explicit and clear direction from Old Testament prophets describing how heterosexual intercourse is to be performed.
+Condemning whom Levitical priests may lay with is not a suitable substitute.

 Oddly enough, when the LDS church has an opportunity to marginalize and discriminate against an out-group, *we can just ignore what the founding prophet of our dispensation has to say*.
 Sodom & Gomorrah were destroyed because there were gay people in 'em 😤 don't actually check on what Joseph Smith had to say, please